Joël Mall

-Joël Yves Mall (Τζόελ Μαλ; born 5 April 1991) is a professional footballer who plays as a goalkeeper for Swiss Super League side Servette.
+Joël Yves Mall (Τζόελ Μαλ; born 5 April 1991) is a professional footballer who plays as a goalkeeper for Swiss Super League side BSC Young Boys.
 Born in Switzerland, he plays for the Cyprus national team after gaining citizenship in 2023.

-Career
+Club areer

+Mall was under contract with Aarau and was used there from the 2008–09 season for the reserve team in the 5th division.
+He made his professional debut in the top flight on 21 March 2010 in an away game against Neuchâtel Xamax, lost 2–1.
+At the beginning of the 2011–12 season, with Aarau playing in the Swiss Challenge League, he ousted Sascha Studer as the first-choice goalkeeper.

-Mall attracted media attention in November 2014 when he pulled off a spectacular double save in a game against FC Zürich.
+Mall attracted media attention in November 2014 when he pulled off a double save in a game against Zürich.
 Zürich were awarded a penalty which was taken by Amine Chermiti.
-Mall saved the initial shot but it rebounded back to Chermiti who shot again, but Mall saved the second shot as well.
-Incredibly Chermiti then had a third shot at goal but this time it was acrobatically hooked off the line by defender Igor N'Ganga.
-Mall was under contract with FC Aarau and was used there from the 2008/09 season for the reserve team in the 5th division.
-At the beginning of the 2011/12 season he ousted Sascha Studer as first-team goalkeeper in the Challenge League, through the club's promotion he then played in the Super League from the 2013/14 season.
-He made his professional debut in the top flight on 21 March 2010 in an away game against Neuchâtel Xamax the game was lost 1:2.
+Mall saved the initial shot but it rebounded back to Chermiti who shot again, which was saved by Mall as well.
+Chermiti then had a third shot at goal, but it was acrobatically cleared off the line by defender Igor N'Ganga.

-In June 2015, Mall moved from Super League relegated FC Aarau to record champions Grasshopper Club Zurich and signed a two-year contract.
+In June 2015, Mall moved from Super League relegated Aarau to record champions Grasshopper on a two-year contract.

-On 1 June 2017 Mall moved from Grasshopper Club Zürich to Bundesliga relegated SV Darmstadt 98.
-There he made his first competitive appearance in the 3-4 home defeat against 1.
-FC Nürnberg on 16 October 2017 (10th matchday) because first-choice goalkeeper Daniel Heuer Fernandes broke his finger in training.
-After Heuer Fernandes' recovery, he injured his own shoulder which left him only No. 3 by the end of the season.
+On 1 June 2017, Mall moved from Grasshopper to 2.
+Bundesliga side Darmstadt 98.
+He made his first competitive appearance for the club in a 4–3 home defeat against 1.
+FC Nürnberg on 16 October 2017, after first-choice goalkeeper Daniel Heuer Fernandes broke his finger in training.
+Following Heuer Fernandes' recovery, Mall injured his own shoulder which relegated him to the role of third-choice goalkeeper by the end of the season.